padok-team/docs-terraform-guidelines/terraform_naming.md

 ## `use_snake_case_0nly`

-All resource or variable names in Terraform code are written in `snake_case`.
+All resource or variable names in Terraform code must be written in `snake_case`.
 This means allowed characters are lowercase alphanumeric characters, with `_` separators when needed.